 The natural plant-based sweeteners stevia and monk fruit (Luo Han Guo) are pitted head-to-head against aspartame and Splenda.

-Subscribe to Dr. Greger’s free nutrition newsletter at http://www.nutritionfacts.org/subscribe and get a free excerpt from his latest NYT Bestseller HOW NOT TO DIE.
+Subscribe to Dr. Greger’s free nutrition newsletter at https://www.nutritionfacts.org/subscribe and get a free recipe from his new HOW NOT TO DIE COOKBOOK.
 (All proceeds Dr. Greger receives from his books, DVDs, and speaking directly support NutritionFacts.org).

 This is a link to the video I referred to: Is Stevia Good for You? (https://nutritionfacts.org/video/is-stevia-good-for-you)